 For a full walkthrough of this process be sure to head on over to our Instagram highlights.

 Since these original tests, we have begun to processes higher quantities of Better Bottles at the same time.
 Most recently, 100 Better Bottles were added whole to the same hot compost with a temperature of 55 degrees.
-We dug up the bottles placed in the center after 10 minutes to take a look.

 After mixing the compost we left the bottles for 4 days before checking on them again.
 Having originally added over 100 bottles, only the scattered remains of 25 bottles were identifiable.
 The bottles that were exposed to cooler soil were extremely brittle and would break apart if any pressure was applied to them.
 We also found that the majority of the remaining material was from the labels.